 Washington, DC 20515

-Mark lives in Jackson County with his wife Debbie.
-They have two college-age children, Blake and Haley.
+Mark and his wife, Debbie, have two adult children, Blake and Haley.

 Sending prayers and support to my colleague John Lewis tonight.
 Hate the news.
 He’s as tough as he is determined.
 G… https://t.co/d53eWuGBRJ